-We reviewed 11 Level 3 uses of force for this report, an increase from only three in our last report.
-Ten of the 11 involved the deployment of a Taser, and one involved a type 16 takedown.
-In six of the 10 Taser deployments, the Taser deployment was the only use of force.
-In the four others, one or more Level 4 uses of force was used in addition to the Taser deployment.
-Ten of the 11 Level 3 use of force reports were not completed within the required timeframe; all had approved extensions.
-We identified concerns with three Level 3 uses of force, which we discuss in detail in Task 25.
+We reviewed 8 Level 3 uses of force for this report.
+Six involved the use of a Taser deployment, and two involved a type 16 takedown.
+In one of the Taser deployments, the Taser deployment was the only use of force.
+In the five others, one or more Level 4 uses of force was used in addition to the Taser deployment.
+Seven of the eight Level 3 use of force reports were not completed within the required timeframe; all had approved extensions.
+We identified concerns with only one Level 3 use of force, which we discuss in detail in Task 25.